[ Back to ] -> [ Back to Books for All Ages ]

 Why do you set so many of your novels in Virginia?

 The author Willa Cather said, “Let your fiction grow out of the land beneath your feet.”
 I didn’t set out to become a “Virginia-writer,” but so I have.
+Of my fourteen novels, ten are set entirely or partially in Virginia.
 It’s just fact that so much of early American history, political movements, and battles, occurred here.
-Give Me Liberty, Flying South, Across a War-tossed Sea, Annie, Between the States, and my upcoming, Louisa June are all rooted in the commonwealth’s experience during ground-shifting eras.
+Bea and the New Deal Horse, Louisa June and the Nazis in the Waves, Give Me Liberty, Flying South, Across a War-tossed Sea, and Annie, Between the States, are all rooted in the commonwealth’s experience during ground-shifting eras.

 As I wrote, my contemporary narrative Storm Dog turned into a bit of a love song to the state.
 Part of that has to do with the solace and affinity Ariel instinctively feels out in nature—in the rolling green of Fauquier and Loudoun counties.
 Ariel goes to Sky Meadows State Park (a gorgeous 1,862-acre sanctuary up against the Blue Ridge) to escape her troubles, to have a hawk’s cloud-down perspective on the world, where she finds the ethereal and a sense of the divine—however you wish to define it—in a catbird’s song, the delicate design of a Spring-beauty’s tiny blossom, and in the winds that kiss the earth up on those hills.
 All things I grew up rejoicing in and still do.